About me

 Medicine

 I’m a GP.
-I trained in the UK and worked for the UK’s National Health Service for many years before moving to Canada in 2020.
+I trained in the UK and worked for the UKs National Health Service for many years before moving to Canada in 2020.
 I’ve tried to focus on people who are vulnerable or marginalised.
-Currently I’m working mainly as a GP and emergency medicine doctor with the Indigenous Heiltsuk people in Bella Bella, on a remote island in the British Columbian Pacific Ocean, three hundred miles northwest of Vancouver.
+Currently I’m working mainly as a GP and emergency medicine doctor with the Indigenous Heiltsuk and Kitasoo/Xai’xais people at the ƛ̓uxválásu̓ilas Heiltsuk Hospital in Bella Bella, on a remote island in the British Columbian Pacific Ocean, three hundred miles northwest of Vancouver.
+I’m one of the hospital’s medical team leads.

-My other jobs include teaching medical students at the University of British Columbia and work with the local assisted dying program.
+My other jobs include teaching medical students at the University of British Columbia and work with an assisted dying program.
 I’m a medical advisor to the BC Ministry of Health’s MAiD (medical assistance in dying) Oversight Unit.
-I’m also a mentor/coach with UBC’s rural coaching and mentoring program: if you’re a rural doctor or nurse practitioner in BC and there’s something you’d like to chew over, email me, or contact the program.
+I’m also a mentor/coach with UBCs rural coaching and mentoring program: if you’re a rural doctor in BC and there’s something you’d like to chew over, email me, or contact the program.
+(This should be open to nurse practitioners too — but that’s out of my hands.)

 Law